 WARNING: Just prior to the system recognizing a blocked condition and alerting the driver, the number of missed objects will increase.
 To help avoid injuries, NEVER use the BLIS® as a replacement for using the side and rear view mirrors and looking over your shoulder before changing lanes.
-BLIS® is not a replacement for careful driving and only an assist.
+BLIS® is not a replacement for careful driving.